nek0senpa1/guided-projects/intro-to-python-oop/intro-to-python-i/day-1/README.md

 ## Functions

 - Use def to declare functions
-- Lists and dictionaries are passed by reference
+- Lists and dictionaries are passed by reference, meaning if you mutate them inside the function you also mutate the original array/dict.